 Fig. 10.
 Formation of crystal defects while cutting the (010) plane at a cutting distance of 10 nm at a) 300 K b) 3000 K, and at a cutting distance of 20 nm c) 300 K d) 3000 K

 Defect formation processes while cutting 3C-SiC on the (111) plane are shown in Fig. 11.
 In this case, defects are found to be positioned ahead of the tool tip rather than underneath the cutting tool.
-However, the dislocation activity while cutting the (111) surface is seen to be low at short cutting distances, i.e. 10 nm, as illustrated in Fig. 11a, as opposed to the (110) crystal plane.
+However, the dislocation activity while cutting the (111) surface is seen to be low at short cutting distance, i.e. 10 nm, as illustrated in Fig. 11a, as opposed to the (110) crystal plane.
 With the progress of cutting, more dislocations are nucleated ahead of the tool, as shown in Fig. 11b.
 At higher temperatures i.e. 3000 K, dislocation nucleation and stacking fault formation were observed at short cutting distances.
 An interesting observation was the formation of horizontal stacking fault at high temperatures of 2000 K and 3000 K at the cutting distance of 20 nm, as shown in Fig. 11d.
 Also, Frank-type sessile partial dislocation was seen to nucleate as opposed to the (010) plane.
 The total length of dislocations nucleated within the 3C-SiC substrate at 3000 K was found to be ~4 times higher than that of 300 K.